Scarlett100/tech257_azure_linux/README.md

 * Continuous Learning and Improvement <br>
 <br>

-## Find up to 3 case studies showing how businesses have migrated to the cloud or used the cloud to improve in some way
+## <center>Find up to 3 case studies showing how businesses have migrated to the cloud or used the cloud to improve in some way <center/>

+* Click below to find out more.

 * [NASA Case Study – Amazon Web Services (AWS](aws.amazon.com/partners/success/nasa-image-library/)
 * [A project I personally worked on with Infosys for Eon Energy](https://www.forbes.com/sites/patrickmoorhead/2022/10/24/eon-powers-to-a-successful-digital-transformation/)